dnlnln/sql-server-samples/samples/in-memory/ticket-reservations/README.md

 When deploying to Azure SQL Database, make sure to run the app in an Azure VM in the same region as the database.

 ## About the code
-The code included in this sample is not intended to be a set of best practices on how to build scalable enterprise grade web applications.
+The code included in this sample is not intended to be a set of best practices on how to build scalable enterprise grade applications.
 This is beyond the scope of this quick start sample.

 ## More information
 - [In-Memory OLTP (In-Memory Optimization)] (https://msdn.microsoft.com/en-us/library/dn133186.aspx)